Osteoporosis and Spine Fractures

 Your doctor may also analyze your bone mineral density (BMD).
 To do that, he will ask for a DXA -- sometimes called DEXA -- scan.
 DXA stands for dual X-ray absorptiometry, which is the preferred technique for measuring BMD.

 DXA is relatively easy to perform and the amount of radiation exposure is low.
 A DXA scanner is a machine that produces two X-ray beams.
 Each beam has a different energy level.
 One beam is high energy.
 The other is low energy.
 The amount of X-rays that pass through your bone is measured for each beam.
-This amount varies, depending on the thickness of the bone.
+This amount varies, depending on the thickness or density of the bone.
 Based on the difference between the two beams, the bone mineral density can be determined.

 For in depth information, see WebMD’s Osteoporosis Treatment.